Applies to Platform: UTM 3.0, 4i Edge 3.0, UTM 5.0,

-In this scenario, each network on the Endian (WAN, LAN, etc.) is connected to an external managed switch which has a unique VLAN assigned to each network.
-This deployment option consumes the least amount of network ports and provides for enhanced extensibility.
 Another option is to replace a single managed (VLAN capable) switch with smaller, separate switches for each Endian zone (WAN, LAN, etc.).
 This may not be cost-effective and could be less reliable since the failure of any switch could break failover partially or completely.

 Configure HA Primary Unit

-The first thing is to configure the HA settings on the primary HA unit which can be found under Services > High Availability.
+The next thing is to configure the HA settings on the primary HA unit which can be found under Services > High Availability.
 Here we'll configure this device to run as "Master" and then be sure to fill out all of the fields including the notification options so you know when / if you have an HA failure.